-This five day interactive workshop, will familiarize participants with the general principles of developing, implementing and maintaining an aviation security certification systems, with an emphasis given to screener certification, AVSEC instructor certification and national inspector certification.
-The workshop will expose participants to guidance material incorporated in the Aviation Security Manual (Doc 8973 – Restricted) and provide an opportunity to develop sample programmes that can be used as the foundation for developing specific State certification systems and/or be incorporated into existing ones.
-This workshop is designed for personnel responsible for the development, implementation and/or oversight AVSEC certification systems.
+This five-day interactive workshop will familiarize participants with the general principles of developing, implementing and maintaining an aviation security certification systems, with an emphasis given to screener certification, aviation security instructor certification and national inspector certification.
+The workshop will expose participants to guidance material incorporated in the ICAO Aviation Security Manual (Doc 8973 – Restricted) and provide an opportunity to develop sample programmes that can be used as the foundation for developing specific State certification systems and/or be incorporated into existing ones.
+This workshop is designed for personnel responsible for the development, implementation and/or oversight aviation security certification systems.

 This five-day interactive workshop is designed for participants to familiarize with the general principles of a National Civil Aviation Security Training Programme (NCASTP).
 The workshop will also provide participants with the knowledge and skills necessary to develop and implement a NCASTP that addresses training requirements, including certification according to their National Civil Aviation Programme.
 This workshop creates an opportunity for participants to develop a draft of NCASTP by utilizing the ICAO template.
 Participants should be at the senior or middle management level with a role in the development, implementation and/or oversight of the NCASTP.